Recommendation Letters

 The PreHealth team holds programming that helps students learn the best way to approach recommendation letter writers in order to secure the strongest possible letters of recommendation for your application.
 Watch the presentation below, from the PreHealth Team's Dean Brooke Taylor.

 Create an account in myprehealth.wustl.edu and follow the instructions.
-You will be directed to send your recommenders a link where they can upload their letters.
+For medical and dental schools, you will be directed to send your recommenders a link where they can upload their letters.
 YOU must send your recommenders the link; the system does not automatically contact your recommenders.
+Other healthcare fields may have different procedures for letter writers.
+Be in touch with your PreHealth advisor if you need assistance.